TianaiYue/csf_assign03/README.txt

 Miss Penalty: 400 cycles
 Average Access Time: 10.602 cycles

-From these tests we can see that the best the performance of the cache, is characterized by 1 64 256 write-allocate write-back lru, compared to other combinations, this has a lower total cycle counts, higher hit rate, and less average access time.
+From these tests we can see that the combination of 1 64 256 write-allocate write-back lru yields the highest hit rate.
 ___________________________________________________________________